Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Sensitivity Analysis

 \section{Sensitivity Analysis}

-This section will perform a sensitivity analysis on how the perturbation amount will affect the result of our explanation.
-For action-based importance, a too small of a perturbation may not yield a meaningful result.
-This is due to the fact that dependent on the environment and the policy, a too small perturbation may fail to trigger a noticeable change on the action, result in an importance of zero.
-This differ from the zero importance case where the policy disregards the feature when making decisions.
-In our experiments, we use 0.01 w.r.t. the range of the features for continuous features and the smallest unit for discrete features.
+This section performs a sensitivity analysis on how the perturbation amount affects the result of our explanation.

+For action-based importance, too small of a perturbation may not yield a meaningful result.
+This is due to the fact that, depending on the environment and the policy, a too small perturbation may fail to trigger a noticeable change in the action, resulting in a zero importance.
+This differs from the zero importance case where the policy disregards the feature when making decisions.
+In our experiments, we use 0.01 with respect to the range of the features for continuous features and the smallest unit for discrete features.

-In general, using different perturbation amount $\delta$ on the same state in the same SCM may result in different importance vector, and vector calculated using different $\delta$ cannot be meaningfully compared.
-However, if we desire the importance using different $\delta$ to be more on the same level, we suggest finding the highest importance across all features and all time steps, and normalize all results by said number.
+In general, using different perturbation amounts $\delta$ on the same state in the same SCM may result in different importance vectors, and vectors calculated using different $\delta$ cannot be meaningfully compared.
+However, if we desire the importance of using different $\delta$ to be more on the same level, we suggest finding the highest importance across all features and all time steps and normalizing all results by said number.
 Section~\ref{sec:sensitivity_bang_bang} contains an example comparing the importance score with and without the aforementioned normalization.